Jarnomer/so_long/README.md

 ## ⚡ Usage

-After build you can run the game by giving it a map file.
+You can run the game by giving it a map file.
+Invalid argument or map results into `error`.

 ```bash
 ./so_solong maps/<map_name>.ber
 ```

-Invalid argument or map file results into `error`.

 Goal is to `collect` all gems and then `escape` through exit with least amount of moves.